Breast Reconstruction Techniques

-Dr. Angelchik can also perform breast reconstruction using a tissue flap procedure.
-This technique involves surgically moving a section of skin, fat, and muscle from one region of your body to your breast region.
-Generally, this tissue is taken from your:
+The third technique is called a tissue flap procedure.
+Dr. Angelchik will take a section of skin, fat, and muscle from one area of your body and place it in your breast.
+The tissue for this procedure is usually removed from your:

 - Upper back